xtephan/ZippyUnity/README.txt

-Zippy as a 3rd person game in Unity.
+Zippy as a 3rd person game in Unity, controled by the user's hand movements, tracked by a Depth Sense camera from SoftKinetic.
-Controled by user hand movements

 My working environment:
 * Windows 8 x64